-The Council will work with partners to ensure that a range of local community facilities and services are made available and retained to meet local needs.
+The Council will work with partners to ensure that a range of local community facilities and services are is made available and retained to meet local needs.
+Where possible and appropriate, opportunities will be taken to provide shared space for the delivery of community services.